-Join us for GROW 2021, the Grounded & Resilient Organizers Workshop Fellowship!
+Grounded & Resilient Organizers Workshop

 We are in hard, hard times.
 The fires of justice are burning all around us.
 We feel the rage, grief, and possibilities as the past year has thrown us all in a loop.
 Our movements are having to respond to so many attacks at the same time, amidst the challenges of the current pandemic, and the beginning of a new administration.

-Organized around the rhythm of each moon cycle, we’ll gather weekly on Monday nights as our primary touchpoint for a shared space we call “justice workouts” where we’ll build our connections with one another, commit to practices of nourishment for our spirits, while exploring themes such as governance, time, conflict, imagination and economy/ecology in the context of transformative organizing and justice movements.
+Following the Organizing School sessions, and organized around the rhythm of each moon cycle, we’ll gather weekly as our primary touchpoint for a shared space we call “justice workouts”.
+We will be centering in community building, skill building, and growing our collective understanding of organizing and movement work as we move through different cycles of themes on a monthly basis.
 Once per moon cycle, we’ll also meet in racial identity caucus spaces to support one another in the work that is ours to do rooted in the lived experiences that have shaped our lives.
-GROW Fellows will receive care packages, tangible and digital, that will include offerings for learning, nourishment, reflection and action.
+G.R.O.W.
+Fellows will receive care packages, tangible and digital, that will include offerings for learning, nourishment, reflection and action.

 GROW Fellowship is a partnership between the UU College of Social Justice and UUA’s Thrive program for young adults of color.

-Please email firstname.lastname@example.org if you have any questions.
+The 2021 Fall G.R.O.W. program has already begun and we no longer accepting applications.
+Please email email@example.com if you have any questions.